yamasato/DISKS/README.md

 particles to realize disks of a user-specified density distribution by placing particles in concentric rings.
 All you have to do is choice of a density profile and parameters of a disk.
+The current version is 1.1.
+The previous version is [here](/program/old).
 If you have any question or comment, please do not hesitate to contact us.
-Our e-mail address is <yamamoto.s.an@geo.titech.ac.jp>.
+Our e-mail address is yamamoto.s.an-a-geo.titech.ac.jp.
 We also describe the detail of this algorithm in Yamamoto et al. (submitted).

-##INSTALL
+##COMPILE and EXECUTION

-Please enter "make" only once and "./a.out".
+Please enter "make" to compile and "./a.out" to execute.

 ##USAGE